Frozen Feature Augmentation for Few-Shot Image Classification: Finding the Optimal FroFA Setup

-We now investigate the effect of adding a single FroFA to the MAP baseline and start with the default FroFA formulation.
-Recall that we only use a single randomly sampled value per input (\cf \cref{sec:frofa}).
-In \cref{tab:single_augmentation}, we report gains w.r.t.\ the MAP baseline on eighteen distinct FroFAs, categorized into geometric, crop \& drop, stylistic, and other.
-In Supplementary, \crefsupp{ssec:appendix_exp_frofa_plus}, we report on two additional FroFAs.
+As a next step, we investigate the effect of adding a single FroFA to the MAP baseline setting.
+We first focus on the default FroFA formulation which uses a single randomly sampled value per input (\cf \cref{sec:frofa}).
+Results are shown in \cref{tab:single_augmentation} where we report gains with respect to the MAP baseline using eighteen distinct FroFAs categorized into geometric, crop \& drop, stylistic, and other.

 \textbf{Geometric}: Interestingly, all geometric augmentations consistently lead to worse performance across all settings.